Frequently Asked Questions

 Counseling sessions are 50 minutes long.
 They are scheduled weekly, as research has found that people who attend their sessions weekly get more bang for their buck.
 They get better faster and don’t need to be in therapy as long.
 We will complete a treatment plan on your first or second visit with your goals and we will review this periodically to make sure we are using your time wisely and that you are making progress on your goals.
 I will frequently ask for your feedback on your progress.

 What methods of payment are accepted?

-You may pay by debit, credit, PayPal, Square, or IvyPay (an app specifically for therapists).
-You may use your insurance or pay by cash.
+You may pay by cash, check, debit, credit, PayPal, Square, or IvyPay (an app specifically for therapists).
+You may use your EAP benefits or insurance as well.

 Can I pay for another person to go to therapy?

 This can be a little tricky.
 Under HIPAA guidelines, I cannot speak to another person without my client’s written consent.
 If I bill your card, you will have information that your friend/relative is still in therapy.
 If my client signs a written consent, then yes, they can use your billing information.
 If they withdraw consent, then I will no longer bill you.

 Currently, I am active with five insurance plans in Florida: Aetna, Cigna, United Healthcare, Oxford, and Oscar.
 If you have one of these insurance plans, let me know during our consultation call.
 I will send your information to Headway.co who bills the insurance on my behalf.
 If your insurance is accepted, all billing will be handled through Headway.co.
 If not, you will be considered out-of-network and I will provide you with a superbill which you can file with your insurance for reimbursement.
 Unfortunately, I am only credentialed to accept insurance in Florida, but I can provide the superbill for you to submit to your insurance provider.